patrick2791/docs/Project Chater.md

 # Project Charter: DineOps

 ## Project Purpose and Justification:
-The DineOps ERP System aims to streamline and optimize restaurant operations through a comprehensive, cloud-based SaaS solution.
-The system will manage and point-of-sale (POS), inventory & stock management, kitchen display, supplier & procurement, employee & HR Management, accounting & financial management, customer relationships, multi-branch & franchise management, analytics & reporting, reservation & order management  operations to improve efficiency, reduce costs, and enhance customer satisfaction.
+The DineOps ERP System (SaaS) is designed to streamline and optimize restaurant operations through an integrated, cloud-based platform.
+This system will improve efficiency in managing inventory, orders, billing, staff scheduling, accounting, customer relationships, and analytics.
+The SaaS model ensures scalability, remote accessibility, cost-effectiveness, and continuous updates, making it ideal for both single restaurants and multi-location chains.
 **Objectives**:
 - Replace manual processes (orders, inventory, staff scheduling).
 - Design for scalability (multi-tenant SaaS architecture).